 - Reiterate your enthusiasm for the company and the position.
 Maybe the company’s mission statement aligns with your values or the job makes great use of your preferred skills.

-- Offer solutions to any problems that were discussed during the interview.
-Give them a taste by providing the first 1 or 2 steps in your 30-day plan.
+- Offer a solution to one of the problems discussed during the interview.
+Give them a taste by providing the first 1 or 2 steps of your 30-day plan.

 - Mention something you forgot to say during the interview.
-This might be a problem you solved or a course you took that will enhance your candidacy.
+This might be how you solved a problem they are currently having.
+It might be something outside of work that will enhance your candidacy.

 - Use this as an opportunity to correct any misconceptions that may have occurred.
 For example, if you misstated something or felt that you weren’t strong enough in your responses.

 - When you meet with several people, make sure you don’t send exactly the same thank you note to each person.
+Change the message to address your interactions with each person.
 Never, ever send a blanket email to everyone.

 During the interview ask each interviewer for his or her business card.
 That way you’ll have their titles, the correct spelling of their names, and their email addresses.
 Send a thank you email within 24-hours.